Avnet/rzboard-program-tools/readme.md

 ![image-20220802114902566](pics/image-20220802114902566.png)

 Wait for the script to be automatically programmed, and no input or operation is required during this period.
-After finishing, the **TTL script and Tera Term will exit. ** Then you can set RzBoard to boot from QSPI or eMMC as your needs.
+After finishing, the **TTL script and Tera Term will exit**.
+Then you can set RzBoard to boot from QSPI or eMMC as your needs.